Kuraby

 Population growth drivers in Kuraby are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Kuraby's population, as of November 2025, is approximately 9,411 people.
-This figure reflects an increase of 386 individuals since the 2021 Census, which recorded a population of 9,025.
-The growth is inferred from the estimated resident population of 9,402 in June 2024 and an additional 55 validated new addresses since the Census date.
-This results in a population density of 2,028 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade, Kuraby has shown resilient growth patterns with a compound annual growth rate of 1.0%, outperforming its SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 76.8% of overall population gains during recent periods.
+Kuraby's population is around 9,423 as of Feb 2026.
+This reflects an increase since the 2021 Census which reported a population of 9,025 people.
+The change is inferred from the estimated resident population of 9,402 from the ABS as of June 2024 and an additional 58 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,030 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Kuraby has demonstrated resilient growth patterns with a 1.0% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration contributing approximately 76.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Looking ahead, lower quartile growth of national areas is anticipated, with Kuraby expected to grow by 221 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 2.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking at population projections moving forward, lower quartile growth of national areas is anticipated, with the area expected to grow by 221 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 2.1% in total over the 17 years.

 Frequently Asked Questions - Population